doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 Since `quote/2` is the primitive by which code is turned into data, Elixir calls the AST a *quoted expression*.
 The AST term has the advantage of familiarity among developers, so most of the time both terms are use interchangeably, even in the official Elixir documentation.

 One thing to note so far is that some literals are expressed by themselves.
-In many languages, literals would have their own representation, for instance in JavaScript the literal `1` would be expressed by the object `{type: 'Literal', value: 1}`.
+In many languages, literals would have their own representation, for instance in JavaScript the literal `1` would be expressed by the object `{type: 'Literal', value: 1}`, or the `{integer, LineNumber, 1}` tuple in Erlang.
 This is not the case in Elixir, and one explanation for this is that it makes it easier to work with them in macros, as matching on literals is much less verbose than matching against nested 3-tuples.
 However, one of the downsides of this is that information about the position or context of a literal is lost.

 ## What makes an AST